 About

-Tara L. Campbell is a fiction and nonfiction writer whose work explores identity, culture, science, and the unseen systems that shape everyday life.
-With a professional background in technology and a lifelong curiosity about how people survive and connect, she writes stories and essays that illuminate overlooked ideas and misunderstood experiences.
+I am a fiction and nonfiction writer whose work explores identity, culture, science, technology, and the unseen systems that shape everyday life.
+With a professional background in technology and a lifelong curiosity about how people survive and connect, I write stories and essays that illuminate overlooked ideas and misunderstood experiences.

-She holds a B.A. in English Literature and Writing and an M.A. in Science Writing from Johns Hopkins University.
-Her nonfiction work received recognition from the Willamette Writers’ Kay Snow Writing Contest, and her fiction and essays span speculative storytelling, literary reflection, and cultural critique.
+I have a B.A. in Video Game & Multimedia Design, a B.A. in English Literature and Writing, and an M.A. in Science Writing from Johns Hopkins University.
+My nonfiction work received recognition from the Willamette Writers’ Kay Snow Writing Contest, and my fiction and essays span speculative storytelling, literary reflection, and cultural critique.